g30r93g/gb-address-sampler/readme.md

     - Where a list of postcodes are supplied, they will be reversed into polygons
 2. Determine the built-up areas intersecting with the search area
 3. Re-define the built-up areas at the edge of the search areas
-4. Approximate the population density of each built-up area
+4. Approximate the population density of each built-up area ⚠️ (WIP - Not Yet Implemented)
     1. Calculate the area (km sq.) of each built-up area
     2. Determine the number of UPRNs in each built-up area
-5. Proportionately assign the number of addresses to sample based on the population density of each built-up area
+5. Proportionately assign the number of addresses to sample based on the population density of each built-up area ⚠️ (WIP - Not Yet Implemented)
 6. Sample addresses within each built-up area
     1. Produce random coordinates within the built-up area
     2. Analyse the number of UPRNs within 100m radius.
 If more than 5, good chance of a valid delivery address.
 Otherwise, re-sample.